 - Would early retirement be an option if your home was paid off 10 years early?

-How can you buy freedom?
+How can you invest in freedom?

 So this might sound like a weird way if looking at things, but to me paying off my house early equates to investing in freedom.
 If I pay the loan off 5 years early, not only do I save money on the interest, but I also have 5 years where I can use the installment amount on something else.
 But paying it off 10 years earlier is even better!
 I would suddenly have a huge amount of money free each month to invest or to do with as I please.
 So many new options and opportunities would be available!